RichardZhu6/LNPDB/README.md

 conda activate agile
 ```

-Some packages are required to properly run AGILE and follow the code provided in our Jupyter notebook, `LNPDB_AGILE_training.ipynb`, which is provided under scripts in the main folder.
+Some packages are required to properly run AGILE and follow the code provided in our Jupyter notebook, `/scripts/LNPDB_AGILE_training.ipynb`.

 They should first be installed in the `agile` conda environment with the commands below in the AGILE folder: